 Component 1 must be done by fully qualified Valuers.
 It is recommended that two Valuers are appointed, one on behalf of Council and the other on behalf of the applicant.
 The costs of the commissioning should be shared between Council and the applicant.
-The adopted valuation figures is to be the average of the two valuations.
+The adopted valuation figures is to be the average of the two valuations, where these valuations are reasonably close.

 Component 2 must be done by fully qualified quantity surveyors (QS).
 It is recommended that two consultants are appointed, one on behalf of Council and the other on behalf of the applicant.
 The costs of the commissioning should be shared between Council and the applicant.
-The adopted cost estimates is to be the average of the two QS estimates.
+The adopted cost estimates is to be the average of the two QS estimates, where these valuations are reasonably close.